How to Make a Calendar in Illustrator

 Learn how to make a calendar in Adobe Illustrator.
 This simple tutorial walks you through making a reusable calendar template in Illustrator that allows you to create calendars without all the typing.

-I love making my own printable calendars to share.
-Calendars make a great digital product to sell or give away.
-Of course, they’re great to actually use as well!
+I love making my printable calendars to share.
+Calendars make great digital products to sell or give away, and of course, they’re great to actually use as well!

 How to Make a Calendar in Illustrator

 Making a calendar in Illustrator is not the easiest process.
-This post needs a disclaimer that it’s difficult to get perfect the first time.
-I have yet to replicate the process perfectly 2 times in a row without difficulty.
+This post needs a disclaimer that it’s challenging to get perfect the first time.
+I have yet to replicate the process perfectly twice in a row without difficulty.

-I’m basing my process off of this post, which works for a portrait calendar (it’s still a bit finicky though.)
+I’m basing my process on this post, which works for a portrait calendar (it’s still a bit finicky, though.)

 This DIY calendar version fits a landscape calendar.